 - Fewer guests: you've already purchased and scheduled staff

-- More guests: last-minute ordering is expensive
+- More guests: last-minute ordering costs premium prices

 How do you calculate the margin on catering? (step by step)